optimalbrew/analytics/README.md

 * [Jupyter nb 1](./FCC17_84.ipynb): Using *R, tm, tidytext* a couple of lines of Bash.
 Has more detailed information.
 * [Jupyter nb 2](./fccPyClusters.ipynb): Using python with *nltk*, plots are a bit different from R version.
 Clustering is done  (separately) both before and after dimensionality reduction (with singular values decomp. and princal comps.).
 Unlike the R version, which seoarates the unigrams and bigram visualization, this version combines both unigrams and bigrams in one token-document matrix.
 * [D3 visualization](https://bl.ocks.org/petecarkeek/c7da7590422d55e0b1dde588d9835df1) (Jypter notebook uses ggplot2) on Mike Bostock's bl.ocks.org

-### Early repayment and default in personal loan markets
-Investors in fixed income securities (like p2p lending) must account for the possibility of default.
-This is made easier by credit ratings.
-However, early debt repayment can also hurt investors by altering their expected cash flow streams and leaving them with excess liquidity.
-This is especially a problem for those who do not have automated reinvestment strategies (most investors in peer to peer personal loans markets?).

-[Link to repository](https://github.com/petecarkeek/repayDefault/) with bash script to download the data and pySpark code to run regressions.

 ### Mapping Fema Flood Insurance Adoption Rates and Sensitivity
 "_Floods are the most common and costly natural hazard in the nation._" ([source: fema.gov](https://www.fema.gov/wildfires-you-need-flood-insurance)).